DmitroKriuchkov/TestWork/README.md

 # TestWork

 All this was studied and completed in one day, since nothing like this had ever been done before.
+At the moment I'm not sure if it works.

 [Install docker on your machine.][install-docker]